Financial-Times/x-dash/docs/components/styling.md

 ## Component-specific styles

 For components which are not a part of Origami, x-dash provides the tools to author and bundle styles alongside the JavaScript package.
 Styles can be written using [Sass] and it is strongly encouraged to follow the [Origami SCSS syntax standard].
-See the guide to [styling x-dash components] for more information.
+CSS files should be stored in `src` directory, adjacent to the component that will use them and follow the same naming convention.
+For example, if you have a button component then you may have two files; `Button.jsx` and `Button.css`.

 If your component's styles might be useful outside of the FT.com ecosystem, you may want to speak to the [Origami team] about creating an Origami component.

 [Sass]: https://sass-lang.com/
 [Origami SCSS syntax standard]: https://origami.ft.com/docs/syntax/scss/
-[styling x-dash components]: styling
 [Origami team]: http://origami.ft.com/